Moros1138/MorOS/DevLog.md

+# December 10, 2021 (Friday) - Hell if I know!
+Sooo.. everything we've accomplished so far.
+Assume that I have scrapped it all and started over.
+While some things may look similar, the entire system, step by step has been painstakingly reimplemented in an attempt to understand what's going on!

+A few things I want to focus on.

+First, I decided to cheat and link libgcc into my kernel which gives me 64-bit math functions in 32-bit protected mode.

+I've decided that the core kernel functions would be written in C, not C++.
+Not that I think C++ is a bad idea or anything but I found the temptation to use C++ features would distract me from getting the work done.

+Implemented a rudimentary set of memory allocation (heap) functionality. ``malloc``, ``free``, ``realloc``, and ``free`` are now available through the kernel after the heap is initialized.
+The heap is initialized IMMEDIATELY following the initialization of the CPUs GDT/IDT and interrupt services!

+Implemented a rudimentary keyboard and mouse interrupt handler.
+A short round of testing proved that I was going to need some sort of queue to make handling events across the kernel less like putting my balls in a vice!

+Once I had an event queue implemented, I spent some more time on the keyboard and mouse interrupt handlers to make them utilize the event system.
+The event system got some tweaks to make everything play nicely as well.

+Finally, the reason I took the break, I hit a brick wall concerning the touchpad on my laptop.
+It wouldn't work.
+I spent a great deal of time learning that I would need to write a completely separate and custom driver to support the touchpad because it doesn't actually use the PS/2 protocol.
+I've decided to put that on the back burner because I'm less interested in getting a touchpad working anyways.
+I just thought it would be really cool to show off a mouse **working** on a **REAL MACHINE**.

+That brings us to now.
+The next step is to bring in the olc::PixelGameEngine and write my custom ``platform`` and ``renderer`` for it that utilizes everything MorOS can currently provide AND to see what else I need to provide!

+I imagine I will have to implement more than a few C++ STL.
+I've already implemented the ``std::vector``.
+It's probably not the best, but who cares!

+That's all for now.

 # October 17, 2021 (Sunday) - Day 18
 So I wanted to really really learn more about what was actually happening with the VGA.
 I found some more examples and started to get a much better idea of what was going on.